yijingbai/CS740_Notes/readinglist.md

 2. Spec shows evidence for SS at low loads but the burstinese goes a way at higher loads.
 3. Surge was bursty at all scales

+# Lec14
+## Announcement:
+- Midterm project review
+- No class Next week
+- comScore Summber Internship

+## LastTime:Surge
+## Today: Comparing wireless TCP
+How wireless communication be useful.
+Trade off-
+Higher power: ability to transfer further distances Lower power: ability to transfer shorter distances

+Another big issue: at the end of day, we have limited communication vector. practically, Manages transmission spectrum.
+Lawyer built little jammer(outputs a lot of noise).
+How regulation take place.
+Most reserved.
+Transmission need regulation.
+Get a piece of spectrium.

+Different kind of devices: Cell, Wifi, Microwave communication.

+It is a great paper of one type of paper: comparsion paper.
+The other types of paper are Original contribution and revisiting paper.

+## Motivation
+Wireless medium(air) has significantly different characterics than wire-line.
+That is much higher bit error rates due to noise.
+TCP recognizes packets that are dropped due to bit errors as congestive loss and backs off leading to reduced performance.

+Objective: Compare a number of methods to improve performance of TCP in lossy but uncongested links.

+Performance metrcs: Throughput (bits/bytes/packets/secs) Good put - Actual transfer size -> Totoal bytes transferred.
+Why care good put? -> If good put goes down, it means waste bandwidth.

+Study considers 3 classes of protocols. in a simple wireless testbed.
+  	       Lan@10Mbps     2mbps waveLAN
+TCP Source --------Base Stationq--------------Mobile Client
+			  WAN 16hops

+Two approaches for improving performance in wireless:

+1. Hide the link layer from TCP
+2. Inform TCP that Some loss is non-congestive.

+Protocols Considered

+1. Link layer - hide non-congestion loss by using local retransmission or via FEC.
+2. Objective: Compare a number of methods to improve performance of TCP inloosy but uncongested links.
+3. Makes link layer appear to be higher quality by Hamming coding etc.
+4. Four LinkLayer schemes evaluated:
+	1. LL: Base Station ensure reliability via Maintain buffer of packets and timer.
+	2. LL-Smart: (SACK: Selective ACKS | Smart-Selective: Smart version of SACK) Uses selective ACKs at link layer to enhace recovery.
+	3. LL-TCP-Aware: Suppress duplicate ACKs at base station to avoid unnecessary fast retransmit.
+	4. LL-SMART_TCP_Aware:
+5. Split Connect: Instead of have end-to-end connection, separate connections between sender-base station, base-station-client.
+	1. Split - see above
+	2. Split-SMART: Use SMART on wireless side.
+6. End-to-End: Five different end-to-end protocol compared:
+	1. TCP Reno
+	2. TCP New Reno(resend another packet on multiple losses).
+	3. Adding SMART-TCP
+	4. ELN-TCP explisive lost notification.
+	5. ELN-RXMT: ELN

+## Experiments

+- Based on modifications to TCP/IP Stacks
+- Loss is simulated(By changing TCP checksums) ~ 2% pkts loss
+- 8MBWAN expts experience no congestive loss - expls run at night
+-